confluentinc/cp-demo/docs/index.rst

 The `Confluent REST Proxy <https://docs.confluent.io/current/kafka-rest/docs/index.html>`__  is running for optional client access.
 This demo showcases |crest| in two modes: (1) running as a standalone service and (2) embedded on the |ak| brokers.
-While in embedded mode |crest| listens for requests on port 8092 providing only the :ref:`rest-proxy-v3` are supported this time.
+While in embedded mode |crest| listens for requests on http://kafka1:8091 and http://kafka2:8092 providing only the :ref:`rest-proxy-v3` are supported this time.

 #.
 Use the standalone |crest|, which is listening for HTTPS on port 8086, to try to produce a message to the topic ``users``, referencing schema id ``7``.
 This schema was registered in |sr| in the previous section.
 It should fail due to an authorization error.